Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

 The Smart Inverter Rebate is a state program offered by Illinois utilities ComEd and Ameren to encourage homeowners to install solar panels with smart inverter technology.
-A smart inverter is a special device that allows the utility company to better manage the flow of electricity from your solar system to the electrical grid, helping maintain grid stability and reliability.
+A smart inverter is a special device that allows the utility company to better manage the flow of electricity from your solar system to the power grid, helping maintain grid stability and reliability.

-Illinois’ Net Billing program allows homeowners with solar panels to receive credits for excess electricity they send back to the grid.
-The value of these credits and how they can be used depends on when your solar system receives Permission to Operate (PTO) and which utility company serves your area.
+Illinois’ Net Billing program allows homeowners with solar panels to receive credits for excess electricity they send back to the power grid.
+The value of these credits and how they work depends on when your solar system receives Permission to Operate (PTO) and which utility company serves your area.
+Major utilities like ComEd, Ameren, and MidAmerican Energy all participate in this program, though each has slightly different terms.

 Ready to start saving with solar?